Conestogo Public School – Home of the Colts

 Conestogo Public School is located in the village of Conestogo, a small community in Woolwich Township, five minutes northwest of Waterloo.
 Some of our students live in Conestogo and walk to school while many travel by bus from one of the surrounding villages: Bloomingdale, Maryhill, West Montrose, or Winterbourne.

-There are approximately 223 students at Conestogo Public School in 2020-21.
+There are approximately 210 students at Conestogo Public School in 2021-22, including students in the Remote Learning program.
 Most of these students will attend Conestogo for their entire elementary school career.
 The majority of our students head to Elmira District Secondary School for high school.

 Our Staff and Academic Programs